-The history of James Earle Fraser's"The End of the Trail"
+The history of James Earle Fraser's

 This doleful image of a battle-weary brave on his war pony is one of the most recognized symbols of the American West.
 By many it is viewed as a reverent memorial to a great and valiant people.
 To some Native Americans, however, it is viewed as a reminder of defeat and subjugation a century ago.